agapoff/check_solace/README.md

     ./check_solace.pl -H <...> --password=<...> --version=8.3VMR --mode=spool --vpn=myvpn-PROD
     OK. myvpn-PROD spool usage 0.0% (0/1000 MB) endpoints usage 3.8% (38/1000) egress flows usage 3.8% (38/1000) ingress flows usage 0.2% (2/1000) transactions usage 0.0% (0/5000) transacted sessions usage 0.0% (0/1000)|'spool-usage'=0;50;95 'spool-usage-mb'=0 'messages-spooled'=0 'max-spool-usage-mb'=1000 'endpoints'=38 'max-endpoints'=1000 'egress-flows'=38 'max-egress-flows'=1000 'ingress-flows'=2 'max-ingress-flows'=1000 'transactions'=0 'max-transactions'=5000 'transacted-sessions'=0 'max-transacted-sessions'=1000

 Check for queues (or topic-endpoints with the same rules).
 Parameter *vpn* can be a template so all matching VPNs will be shown.
 Parameter *name* is optional, it defaults to * (all endpoints).
+Parameter *type* is optional, it defaults to both durable and non-durable.
 Warning and Critical (default 500 and 1000) are the thresholds for maximum amount of spooled messages.

     ./check_solace.pl -H <...> -p 8080 --password=<...> --version=8.3VMR --mode=queue --name=*MyQueue* --vpn=myvpn-PROD --warning=100 --critical=200
     OK.
 Total 3 queues.| 'Some/MyQueue/1@myvpn-PROD-messages-spooled'=0;500;1000 'Some/MyQueue/2@myvpn-PROD-spool-usage-in-mb'=0 'Some/MyQueue/3@myvpn-PROD-messages-spooled'=0;500;1000 'Some/MyQueue/1@myvpn-PROD-spool-usage-in-mb'=0 'Some/MyQueue/2@myvpn-PROD-messages-spooled'=0;500;1000 'Some/MyQueue/3@myvpn-PROD-spool-usage-in-mb'=0